HackBio-Genomics-One-B/Genomics-One-B/README.md

 ## STEP 8: COMPARING FREQUENCIES

 Though visualizing VCF datasets is a good way to get an overall idea, it does not explain many details.
-To play a little more with data, Convert VCF dataset into a tab-delimited representation using VCFtoTab-delimited
+To play a little more with data,
+- Convert VCF dataset into a tab-delimited representation using VCFtoTab-delimited

+As we opted for “Report data per sample”(four), this will produce a dataset with many columns (In this tutorial, 62 columns were produced out of which only six are necessary)

 ## **Contributors:**